The list below is a tragic reminder of the heart-breaking loss that has resulted from wildfires in California.

 PHOTOS: Wildfire Ravages Butte County, Leaving Dozens Dead

 Camp Fire, November 2018

 In just a matter of days, the Camp Fire in Butte County became California's most destructive wildfire and its deadliest on record.
-The death toll stands at 77 with many more people unaccounted for in the fire zone.
-A cause of the fire has not been determined.
+The death toll stands at 85 with many more people unaccounted for in the fire zone.
+According to Cal Fire, the flames were caused by power lines.